jeremyong/klein/docs/case_studies/geometry-potpourri.md

+!!! danger "ARTICLE CURRENTLY BEING DRAFTED"

-In this miniature article, we're going to walk through a number of common geometric tasks such as finding intersections, computing distances, performing rotations, etc. For each task, we'll showcase not only the Klein code that would produce the desired result, but also show mathematically how it can be computed by hand.
+In this workshop, we're going to walk through a number of common geometric tasks such as finding intersections, computing distances, performing rotations, etc. For each task, we'll showcase not only the Klein code that would produce the desired result, but also show mathematically how it can be computed by hand.

-!!! danger
+!!! danger "Lack of rigor ahead!"

     In this article, I make very little effort to explain why an operation is defined a certain way or explain some of the deeper underlying mathematics.
 This article was written because it's often helpful to see how computation is done first, and perform some calculations by hande as well gain some intuition before taking a closer look at the theory.